South China city locks down district in 'zero-COVID' fight

 Guangdong province, home to Guangzhou, reported the largest number of new cases Monday with 9,085 out of a total of 27,095 cases nationwide.

-Associated Press news assistant Caroline Chen in Beijing contributed to this report.
+Associated Press news assistant Caroline Chen in Guangzhou, China, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.